bominn/ML2019SPRING/final/README.md

  | 0.21330 | 0.17911 |
  ### Train your own model
 You can simply run this script to train model, this use first 17500 images for training and the rest for validation and save model in folder `models/`.
 Deafult feature extractor is VGG19_bn pretrained on ImageNet.
 1 epochs takes 6-7 mins for 1080ti.
+When validation loss is about 0.86-0.87 will get the better result.

     bash ./yolo_train.sh
 #### Data preprocessing